sophieli-econ/sophieli-econ.github.io/index.markdown

 <br/>

 I am an Assistant Professor in Economic History at the University of Southern Denmark.
 My research fields are Economic History, Labor Economics and Economics of Gender.
+I hold a PhD in Economics from Boston University.
 My CV is [here](pdfs/SophieLi_CV_Aug2024.pdf).

 <br/>